narayana573/Testng_DataDrivenFramework/Selenium_interview_questions.md

 21. How to run test cases, tell me in 3 steps
 22. How to generate reports
 23. Manual Exhaustive Testing

+coforg:

+1. Java 8 features

+2. what is Abstraction

+3. what is  Interface

+4.In your project where you use it ( interface & abstraction)

+5. In interface can we extend private ....

+6. Rest assured dependencies

+7.Test ng annotations

+8. Reverse string using recursion or own logic

+9. App logs find how